Fit Simplify Resistance Exercise Bands

 Available to purchase individually in 5 different tensions, these are a great choice whether you are just starting out with resistance training or are somewhat of a seasoned pro.

-Use them for additional power strength training or to get a deep stretch.
+Use the Fit Simplify Resistance Exercise Bands for additional power strength training or to get a deep stretch.
 They come with a carry bag which makes them a portable and convenient option for working out away from home.